What is this AB5 bill everyone is talking about?

 You have probably heard about the new California legislation clarifying the rules around companies claiming workers are independent contractors rather than employees.

 On September 18th, 2019, Governor Gavin Newsom signed Assembly Bill 5 (AB5) into law.
-The law, which Newsom states, “will help reduce worker misclassification — workers being wrongly classified as ‘independent contractors’ rather than employees,” is set to take effect January 1, 2020.
+The law, which Newsom states, “will help reduce worker misclassification — workers being wrongly classified as ‘independent contractors’ rather than employees,” took effect January 1, 2020.

 AB5 makes it more difficult for companies to label workers as independent contractors by simplifying the criteria to classify workers as independent contractors.

 Formerly, companies could use the “IRS 20 Factor test - Independent Contractor or Employee?,” which was somewhat subjective and not terribly black and white, but was helpful in starting to evaluate workers’ classifications.

 The new law generally creates a presumption that a worker is an employee unless the employer can prove all of the following:

 - The person is free from the control and direction of the hiring entity